- How do I search for materials?

 - Does Archives at Yale include all archival materials at Yale?
 What if I can’t find what I’m looking for?

 - Can I interact with Yale’s archival description as raw data?
+And are versions of past finding aids available?

 - Glossary of Terms and Symbols